2Blades: Research activities

 2Blades routinely works in partnership with other crop disease organizations like CIMMYT and BGRI.
 The foundation also conducts research in partnerships with the industry, including with Bayer CropScience and Monsanto.
 The organisation's End the Blight campaign has been joined by CIP (the International Potato Center) and Chairman of Joseph P. Kennedy Enterprises Christopher Kennedy.
 This campaign is advancing research and delivering cultivars specifically for Phytophthora infestans in Africa.
 Mr Kennedy is chairman of 2Blades African Potato Initiative which is funding the delivery of a Victoria-based cultivar to East African markets.

+The GEMS Informatics initiative at the University of Minnesota, which is a joint venture between the College of Food, Agricultural and Natural Resource Sciences (CFANS) and the College of Biological Sciences (CBS), partners with 2Blades to create a gene discovery platform.

 Crops and pathogens of research interest to the foundation include P. infestans on potato, rye, Phakopsora pachyrhizi on soybean, Puccinia graminis f. sp. tritici on wheat, and Fusarium oxysporum f.sp. cubense on Musa spp.